Open Meeting Law

 Public Meeting Posting

-As of May 2, 2011, the Town of Tewksbury has officially filed with the Attorney General written notice of adoption of an alternative public meeting posting method, as required by 940 Code of Massachusetts Regulations 29.03 (more commonly referred to as “the 24/7 requirement”).
+As of May 2, 2011, the Town of Tewksbury has officially filed with the Attorney General has written notice of the adoption of an alternative public meeting posting method, as required by 940 Code of Massachusetts Regulations 29.03 (more commonly referred to as "the 24/7 requirement").
 In order to ensure compliance with Open Meeting Law, public meeting notices, including a listing of topics the Chair reasonably anticipates will be discussed at the meeting, are posted on the Official Meeting Calendar found on the front page of our municipal website.
 Meeting notices are also accessible to the public in the Town Clerk's Office, during normal business hours.
-(Monday-Friday, 7:30 AM to 4:30 PM)
+(Monday through Friday, 7:30 am to 4:30 pm)

 - Website of the Attorney General of Massachusetts